Strathmore (Maryland): Performance and other facilities

-The Mansion features a 100-seat Dorothy M. and Maurice C. Shapiro Music room.
+The Mansion features the 100-seat Dorothy M. and Maurice C. Shapiro Music Room.
 This room hosts the Music in the Mansion series with performances of chamber music, vocal and instrumental recitals, jazz and folk music.
 There is an 1850 Broadwood piano, restored in 1994.
 There are free outdoor concerts in summer, as well as the Backyard Theater for Children every Thursday morning.

 The art of Strathmore brings in thousands of visitors each year.
 There are more than two dozen exhibitions each season from local artists and from collaborations with renowned museums, such as the Baltimore Museum.
 The Gudelsky Gallery Suite, located at the top of the grand staircase, was named after philanthropists, Homer and Martha Gudelsky.
 Supported by a donation from the Gudelsky Family Foundation, this gallery features four galleries.
 It is the only venue of its kind in Montgomery County.
 There is also a Sculpture Garden that winds through the complex's 11 acre.

 The Neo-Georgian mansion has columned porticos, Palladian windows and a hilltop setting, It was designed by Appleton P. Clark, Jr., and constructed in 1902 as a summer home for Captain James F. Oyster, Mrs. James Oyster and their family.
 In 1908, the Oysters sold the residence and its 99 acre to Charles I. Corby and his wife, Hattie.
 It was used as a summer home until 1914 when it was remodeled by architect Charles Keene, and became the permanent abode for the Corby family.
 Mr. Corby died in 1926 after acquiring nearly 400 acre of surrounding land and maintaining a fully operational dairy farm and a private golf course.
 With the death of Mrs. Corby in 1941, the home was purchased by the Sisters of the Holy Cross in 1943 and became known as St. Angela Hall, serving as a convent and school.

 In 1977, the Sisters of the Holy Cross sold the mansion to the American Speech and Hearing Association (ASHA) as a temporary headquarters.
 In 1979, Montgomery County purchased the property from ASHA for an Arts Center.
 On June 21, 1983, after major restoration of the facility, Strathmore opened its doors to the public.